 Agency/Group/ Organization Agency/Group/ Organization Type What section of the Plan was addressed by Consultation?
-How was the agency/group/organizat on consulted?
+How was the agency/group/organizati on consulted?
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Alliance for Multicultural Community Services (Alliance) Housing Services - Housing Services - Children Services - Persons with Disabilities Services - Health Services - Education Service - Fair Housing Planning Organization Regional organization Community Development Strategy Other - Fair Housing Strategy The Alliance participated as an outreach organization for the 2021 Fair Housing & Hurricane Season Preparedness/ Resilience Outreach program and attended a focus group about the program.
-They encouraged HCDD to provide additional funding for fair housing outreach, expand outreach through radio/tv ads, foreign language media, and community events, and collaborate with community organizations City of Houston - Houston Health Department Services - Children Services - Elderly Persons Services - Persons with Disabilities Services - Persons with HIV/AIDS Services - Victims of Domestic Violence Services - homeless Services - Health Other government - Local Lead-based Paint Strategy Non-Homeless Special Needs Community Development Strategy HHD provides HCDD with lead-based paint program information and data for use in development of the Plan, as needed.
+They encouraged HCDD to provide additional funding for fair housing outreach, expand outreach through radio/tv ads, foreign language media, and community events, and collaborate with community organizations Bridging the Digital Divide Houston Services - Narrowing the Digital Divide Other: Digital Inclusion Strategy HCDD staff consulted with Bridging the Digital Divide Houston through a virtual interview to understand the digital needs of LMI Houstonians and what priorities should be considered for improving internet access and infrastructure for LMI areas.
+City of Houston - Houston Health Department Services - Children Services - Elderly Persons Services - Persons with Disabilities Services - Persons with HIV/AIDS Services - Victims of Domestic Violence Services - homeless Services - Health Other government - Local Lead-based Paint Strategy Non-Homeless Special Needs Community Development Strategy HHD provides HCDD with lead-based paint program information and data for use in development of the Plan, as needed.
 City of Houston - Mayor's Office of Complete Communities Other government - Local Housing Strategy Community Development Strategy HCDD consulted the Mayor's Office of Complete Communities to determine community needs and potential neighborhood improvements.
-City of Houston - Mayor's Office of Homeless Initiatives Other government - Local Homelessness Strategy HCDD consulted with the Mayor's Office of Homeless Initiatives to determine priorities for addressing needs of persons experiencing homelessness.